vivid-planet/comet/docs/docs/getting-started/beginner-tutorial/creating-a-block/adding-block-to-site.md

 export const PageContentBlock: React.FC<PropsWithData<PageContentBlockData>> = ({ data }) => {
     return <BlocksBlock data={data} supportedBlocks={supportedBlocks} />;
 };
 ```

 And that's it!
 Everything should work correctly now.
-However, our block still looks quite basic and boring, don't you think?
-Let's get to the styling!
+However, our block still looks quite basic and boring, don't you think? <br/>Let's get to the **styling**!